Bristol Bears: 2015–2018

 Ultimately, Bristol finished bottom of the Premiership in their returning year, having been relegated with 2 weeks to go after a 21–36 loss against Wasps at Ashton Gate.
 They finished 12th with only 3 wins and 20 accumulated points, 13 behind 11th placed Worcester Warriors.
 Their three victories involved beating Worcester 28–20 at Ashton Gate, beating Sale 23–24 at the AJ Bell, and dramatically defeating longstanding rivals Bath Rugby 12–11 at home.
 Following their relegation, several notable signings moved away from the club, including Jason Woodward to Gloucester Rugby and Gavin Henson to Newport Gwent Dragons.

-On 5 December 2016, it was announced that Pat Lam would become the new head coach for Bristol Rugby after leaving the Irish region Connacht ahead of the 2017–18 season.
+On 5 December 2016, it was announced that Pat Lam would become the new head coach for Bristol Rugby after leaving the Irish province Connacht ahead of the 2017–18 season.
 Notable signings ahead of the new season were Australian International Luke Morahan from Western Force and All Black Steven Luatua from Blues.

 Bristol secured promotion in the 2017-18 RFU Championship with two games to spare on 7 April 2018 and ultimately finished top with only one defeat at the hands of Jersey Reds on 4 March 2018.
 Bristol finished 20 points ahead of Ealing Trailfinders and a further 15 points ahead of third placed Bedford Blues.
 The scrapping of the promotion playoffs that season meant that the team at the top of the table after the regular season was promoted.
 This greatly played into the club's hands as the playoffs have dramatically turned against them in the past; in the 2009–10, 2011–12, 2013–14 and 2014–15 seasons, Bristol finished first in the table, only to be eliminated by Exeter Chiefs, Cornish Pirates, London Welsh and Worcester Warriors respectively, three of whom secured promotion instead.

 2018–2019: Return to Premiership and rebrand

 On 1 June 2018, Bristol Rugby was re-branded as the Bristol Bears following their return to the Premiership.

 The club announced a raft of new signings including the All Blacks full back Charles Piutau from Ulster Rugby, former All Blacks Prop John Afoa from Gloucester Rugby and Hooker Harry Thacker from Leicester Tigers.

 The opening match of the 2018–19 Premiership Rugby season was against fierce rivals Bath Rugby at Ashton Gate.
-A crowd of over 26,000 watched Bristol Bears run out 17-10 victors over their old foe.
+A crowd of over 26,000 watched Bristol Bears run out 17–10 victors over their old foe.
 The winning try was scored by Alapati Leiua with four penalties scored by Irish International fly half Ian Madigan.
 Bristol finished the season in 9th place including nine victories (one over Bath, Harlequins, Northampton Saints, Gloucester and Saracens and two over Leicester Tigers and Newcastle Falcons).